 They say it was a wise man who invented beer.
 Led by “three wise men” (a chemist, an attorney and an accountant), Wise Man Brewing is a families-owned small business pouring passion into every pint.
 Focused on “diversity of beer styles and flavors,” Wise Man has fast become a local favorite in Winston-Salem’s artisanal beer world.

-Fall Tap Tip: You can’t have a fall release without bringing coffee into the mix, right?
-The team at Wise Man collaBEERated with the folks at Krankies Coffee and took the Shape Shifter coffee beans from Krankies and made autumn magic transpire in the brewhouse.
-The result is Shape Shifter Blonde, a delicate blonde ale with a silky-smooth base of malt.
+Fall Tap Tip: The team at Wise Man collaBEERated with the folks at Krankies Coffee — a Winston-Salem original coffee roaster — and took their Shape Shifter coffee beans to make autumn magic resulting in the Shape Shifter Blonde, a delicate blonde ale with a silky-smooth base of malt.

 Fall Pairings Featuring Foothills Brewing: